ubco-mds-2024/DATA_551_police_deaths/CONTRIBUTING.md

 ## By Contributing
 By contributing to this project, you agree to adhere to these guidelines to help create a collaborative, inclusive, and efficient environment for all contributors.

-The contribution guidelines are documented in this `CONTRIBUTING.md` file, located in the project root.
 If you have any questions, feel free to open an issue for clarification.